apaam/webpage/docs/documentation/dem_formulations.md

-##

-[note: mkdocs bibtex does recognize dot symbol in bib-key, will need to replace dot to underscore]

 This page presents a brief introduction and review of the discrete element method (DEM).
 The intention is to introduce the main components and basic computational workflow of a DEM model, providing necessary